Dima59/NES-MD/README.md

 CRUD application with C#, .NET, Entity Framework, Bootstrap, DataTables, JavaScript...

 Database is on remote SQL Server.
-SQL for creating database is in ReadMe folder which also contains images of app pages.
+SQL for creating database is in ReadMe app folder which also contains images of app pages.

 Used tools & scripts are all free.